open-telemetry/oteps/text/entities/0256-entities-data-model.md

 #### Process in a Host

-A locally running host agent (an Otel Collector) that produces information about "process" entities has the knowledge that the processes run in the particular host and thus the "host" is the identification context for the processes that the agent observes.
+A locally running host agent (e.g. an OTel Collector) that produces information about "process" entities has the knowledge that the processes run in the particular host and thus the "host" is the identification context for the processes that the agent observes.
 The